 The first Ford F-150 was introduced in 1948 and was sold as the Ford Bonus Built.
 The first models were shaky, but the truck's quality steadily improved over subsequent generations.
 The Ford F-150 has sold more than 40 million models over the last six decades, making Ford the undisputed king of the pickup.

 The Ford F-Series remains the best-selling vehicle in America.
 Demand for the trucks show no sign of slowing down, and the F-150 is due for a redesign that is expected to be revealed in 2020.

 1. Toyota Corolla

 The first Toyota Corolla rolled off of the assembly line and into our hearts in 1966.
 By 1974 it was the best-selling car in the world.
-Toyota recently announced the 40th million Corolla was sold, though they fly out of dealerships so quickly Toyota isn't sure who has it or at what location number 40 million was sold.
-All told, the car maker expects to sell over 300,000 models of the revamped 11th-generation Corolla this year.
+When Toyota announced Corolla number 40 million, it said they fly out of dealerships so quickly the automaker isn't sure who has it or at what location number 40 million was sold.
+By now, the number has swelled to more than 43 million sold worldwide.

 Corolla's lead is far from secure, however, as crossover sales have been eating into compact sedan market share in recent years.
 With the F-Series not suffering the same cannibalism, it's only a matter of time before Toyota's compact is officially dethroned.